 - 1. Eating or drinking is not permitted in the laboratory. - 2.
 Food or drinks are not permitted in the laboratory. - 3.
-Upon entering the laboratory, place books and other personal items below the bench.
-Do not place book bags or other personal items on your work bench. - 4.
-All laboratory decks (counter tops) must be washed before and after laboratory sessions with a fresh 10-15% bleach solution. - 5.
+Place books and other personal items below the bench upon entering the laboratory.
+Do not place book bags or other personal items on your workbench. - 4.
+All laboratory decks (countertops) must be washed before and after laboratory sessions with a fresh 10-15% bleach solution. - 5.
 Shoes must be worn at all times.
 Sandals and any other open-toe footwear are not appropriate. - 6.
 Mouth pipetting is not allowed. - 7.
 Nothing is to be tasted in the laboratory.
-Keep all source of possible contamination out of your mouth-hands, pencils, markers, laboratory ware, other items. - 8.
+Keep all possible contamination sources out of your mouth-hands, pencils, markers, laboratory ware, and other items. - 8.
 Gloves MUST BE WORN at all times when handling specimens.
 Do not work with an uncovered open cut.
 Cover the cut or skin abrasion with a Band-Aid before putting gloves on. - 9.
-An appropriate laboratory garment or laboratory coat must be worn at all times while in the lab.
-This garment may not be worn outside of the lab or leave the building. - 10.
+An appropriate laboratory garment or laboratory coat must always be worn while in the lab.
+This garment may not be worn outside or outside the lab. - 10.
 Disposable masks MUST BE WORN at all times while in the lab. - 11.
-Wearing of contact lenses in laboratories in which preserved specimens or organic solvents are used may result in eye irritation or injury.
+Wearing contact lenses in laboratories where preserved specimens or organic solvents are used may result in eye irritation or injury.
 This practice is not recommended. - 12.
 Long hair must be tied back or tucked under the lab coat so that it will not come in contact with contaminated material.
 Facial hair should be under an inch in length. - 13.
-Natural nails tips must be kept at less than 1/4-inch long.
+Natural nail tips must be kept no longer than 1/4-inch long.
 Acrylic nails are not permitted in the laboratory. - 14.
 Adequate precautions must be observed when handling toxic or hazardous materials.
 Carefully follow laboratory procedures and instructor's directions. - 15.
 Always observe aseptic techniques when dealing with microbial cultures. - 16.
-Specimens must be deposited in designated biohazard receptacles and not in sinks or wastebaskets. - 17.
+Specimens must be deposited in designated biohazard receptacles, not sinks or wastebaskets. - 17.
 Biohazard and toxic wastes must be deposited in designated biohazard receptacles and not in sinks or wastebaskets. - 18.
-Contaminated equipment such as petri dishes, test tubes, pipette tips, and similar items must be discarded in designated biohazard receptacles and not in the wastebaskets.
+Contaminated equipment such as Petri dishes, test tubes, pipette tips, and similar items must be discarded in designated biohazard receptacles, not wastebaskets.
 Pipette tips are considered sharps and should be placed in designated sharps containers, tip side down.

 - 19. Students are responsible for calling to the instructor's attention any defective equipment or unsafe conditions.
 Report ALL accidents, such as spilled culture, cuts, or burns, to the lab instructor.
 Our interest is safety! - 20.
 Spills of materials containing viable organisms should be immediately contained with dry paper towels.
-The dry paper towels will soak up the spill and can be then sterilized.
+The dry paper towels will soak up the spill and can then be sterilized.
 Immediately following this procedure, disinfect the spill area with the appropriate disinfectant. - 21.
 Unauthorized experiments are not allowed.
 Students will not be permitted to work in the laboratory unless a lab instructor is present. - 22.
 Diligently observe any special safety precautions or emergency procedures given by the instructor. - 23.
 Students are expected to demonstrate appropriate conduct befitting the laboratory setting. - 24.
-ALWAYS, wash hand with soap and water or disinfectant before leaving the laboratory. - 25.
+Headphones and audio devices are not permitted in labs that require handling clinical specimens or biohazardous materials.
+In the event of "dry labs" or labs without clinical materials or biohazardous materials, headphones or earbuds may be allowed at the instructor's discretion, provided that one ear remains unobstructed for hearing or noise-canceling is not used.
+The student must request permission to use any electronic device in the laboratory space. - 25.
+ALWAYS wash hands with soap and water or disinfectant before leaving the laboratory. - 26.
 If you do not understand something, ASK!!!